LeTo37/Bionic_Wrench_Automation_Project/README.md

 ## Electronics

-[This](/Electronics) directory contains the [EAGLE CAD](https://www.autodesk.com/products/eagle/overview) files used to develop the schematics of the circuitry used in this project.
+[This](/Electronics) directory contains the <a href="https://www.autodesk.com/products/eagle/overview" target="_blank">EAGLE CAD</a>> files used to develop the schematics of the circuitry used in this project.
 It further contains a README explaining the circuitry used.

 ## Code